Visual issues - frequently asked questions

 Orthoptist:

-- Usually based within the NHS specialists in visual development and binocular vision.
-They work as part of multidisciplinary teams alongside optometrists, ophthalmologists and other health care professionals such as paediatricians
+- part of multidisciplinary teams alongside optometrists, ophthalmologists and other health care professionals such as paediatricians

-- diagnoses and provides therapy for eye muscle problems which can impair how the eyes work together causing difficulties with seeing single and doing close work
+- diagnose and provide therapy for eye muscle problems which can impair how the eyes work together causing difficulties with seeing and doing close work

-- specialises in how the brain uses vision during reading etc and specialize in pediatrics and neurological visual issues after strokes, neurological disorders, glaucoma and brain injury.
+- specialise in how the brain uses vision during reading and in paediatrics and neurological visual issues after strokes, neurological disorders, glaucoma and brain injury

 Behavioural Optometrist:

-What should I do if I suspect someone is having this type of difficulty?
+What should I do if I suspect someone has visual stress?

 Ask – what does it feel like when you read?